 This inequality of funding is one of the contributing factors in lung cancer not being diagnosed at an earlier stage.
 Each year, more than 219,000 new lung cancer cases are diagnosed, but sadly only 16 percent (35,040 cases) of lung cancers are diagnosed at an early, more manageable stage – making many diagnoses harder to cure.
 More funding could help researchers develop tools needed to diagnose patients sooner.

-Long Beach Memorial knows that more needs to be done to increase lung cancer survivorship and raise awareness.
+Long Beach Medical Center knows that more needs to be done to increase lung cancer survivorship and raise awareness.
 For every one person that is aware, and for every additional dollar raised, the Long Beach community can combat this deadly disease.